Fundamentals of serial generalized-ensemble methods

 (6.2) |

-where is the original Hamiltonian and
+is the original Hamiltonian and

-, with being the Boltzmann constant and the
+being the Boltzmann constant and

-temperature of the th ensemble.
+th ensemble.
 If we express the Hamiltonian as a

-function of , namely a parameter correlated with an arbitrary
+, namely a parameter correlated with an arbitrary

 collective coordinate of the system (or even corresponding to the